Aortic Valve Stenosis ComplicationsSkip to the navigation

 Sudden cardiac death occurs when the heart abruptly ceases to function from one or more existing problems.
 Aortic valve replacement surgery lowers the risk of sudden death from aortic stenosis.
 Sudden death almost never occurs in people who do not yet have symptoms of aortic valve stenosis.

 In general, sudden death in people who have aortic valve stenosis is closely associated with heart failure.
-Also, sudden death can occur when severe stenosis and advancing heart failure cause an irregular heartbeat or blocked vessels.
+Also, sudden death can occur when severe stenosis and advancing heart failure cause an irregular heartbeat.

 Other Works Consulted